-Thankfully, social anxiety is becoming more understood and acknowledged in both society and the psychological community.
-As people become more aware of the signs of social anxiety, people may seek treatment sooner and overcome their anxiety in social situations.
+Thankfully, social anxiety, also called social phobia, is becoming more understood and acknowledged in both society and the psychological community.
+As people become more aware of the signs and symptoms of social anxiety, more people may seek treatment, helping them overcome their anxiety in social situations and improve their personal relationships.
+Many people successfully treat social anxiety disorder and move on with their lives.

 The first step is being able to recognize the signs of social anxiety.
-If you have any of these signs and symptoms or recognize them in your teenager, you should seek help right away.
-Both emotional and physical signs of social anxiety may be present.
+If you have any of these signs and symptoms in social situations and everyday life or recognize them in your teenager, you should consider getting help.
+Social anxiety can have both emotional and physical signs present.

 Social anxiety comes with a variety of emotional signs and symptoms.
 While physical symptoms may not always be present, there are always emotional and behavioral signs you have social anxiety.
 You may not have all of these signs, but if you have any social anxiety, you will likely recognize several of these symptoms.

 Fear is the primary symptom of anxiety.
-An unrealistic fear is the most common characterization of the anxiety of any type.
+An unrealistic and intense fear is the most common characterization of the social anxiety disorders and anxiety of any type.
 Social anxiety may bring fear that others may judge you.
 You may also have a fear that others will notice you are anxious and reject you because of it.

 Worry is another primary symptom of social anxiety.
 You may have worries that you might do something to embarrass yourself.
 People with social anxiety frequently have worries about the worst thing that could happen that would cause embarrassment or humiliation.
 This worry can be debilitating, keeping you from being able to take any action in a social situation for fear that it will lead to embarrassment in some unknown way.